Skip to main content

 }

-• From the EC2 Instances list page, select the EC2 instance created in Step 1.
+1. From the EC2 Instances list page, select the EC2 instance deployed in Step 1.
 Then click Actions > Security > Modify IAM role.

-• From the "Modify IAM role" page, select the IAM Role created in Step 3 and then click Update IAM role.
+2. From the "Modify IAM role" page, select the IAM Role created in Step 3 and click Update IAM role.

-If you're configuring Single Account Discovery, then there are no remaining steps to be done.
-If you've opted instead for Role Assumption using static or dynamic account discovery, then continue following the steps below:
+If you're configuring Single Account Discovery, no further steps are needed.
+If you've opted for Role Assumption using static or dynamic account discovery, continue with the steps below.

-• Create the discovery policy in each member account to be discovered.
-Follow Step 2 again, but this time, use the example discovery policy above.
+1. Create the discovery policy in each member account to be discovered.
+Follow Step 2 again, but this time, use the example discovery policy.

 Example Trust Policy